The Wild West Awaits: 13 Ghost Towns in America You Can Still Explore

 trip and a unique educational opportunity.

-Rhyolite can be found just outside of Beatty, Nevada; roughly 30 miles outside Death Valley, California and about 120 miles from the Las Vegas strip.
+Rhyolite can be found just outside of Beatty, NV; roughly 30 miles outside Death Valley, CA and about 120 miles from the Las Vegas strip.

 Photo Credit: Getty Images